hugheaves/MOM/README.txt

 0.3RC      06/01/2009  Paired read initial implementation, improved output format compatibility with Eland 0.4        07/15/2009  Improved performance when using a large number of small reference sequences.
-0.5        02/11/2009  Fixed issue with output locations in paired read implementation
+0.5        02/11/2009  Fixed issue with output locations in paired read implementation 0.6        07/10/2009  Added forwardStrandOnly parameter

 2. System Requirements
 ======================

-The Maximal Oligo Mapping software will run on any hardware and operating system that supports a JavaSE JRE 1.6 or later.
+The Maximum Oligo Mapping software will run on any hardware and operating system that supports a JavaSE JRE 1.6 or later.
 Although the software will work with a 32bit JRE for small datasets, a 64bit JRE is recommended for maximum performance and the ability to utilize more memory.
 A minimum of 16GB RAM recommended for Human genome searches.

 3. Packaging
 ======================